Excerpts from across the imprints

 Read More

-Leibniz vs. Pagan OntoChronology (Open Theism)
+Leibniz vs. Pagan-Arian OntoChronology (Newtonian Open Theism)

 H.P.
 Shemmon H.P.
 Shemmon

-Leibniz vs. Pagan OntoChronology (Open Theism)
+Leibniz vs. Pagan-Arian OntoChronology (Newtonian Open Theism)

 “Time is not an empirical concept derived from any experience...
 It is the formal a priori condition of all appearances whatsoever.
 Space and time are pure intuitions that ground a priori the synthetic unity of the manifold of appearances.”